-As many of my most loyal followers know, last summer Rail Europe sent me on an incredible trip to Italy.
+As many of my most loyal followers know, last summer Rail Europe sent me on an incredible trip to Italy for free to write about their trains.
 During that trip I visited Florence again, which is one of my favorite cities in the world.
 I never had a chance to write about my tips on the blog but I did write about it for Forbes.
 So I wanted to make sure you had my advice just in case any of you lucky ducks are headed that way this summer.

 Florence is probably best known as the birthplace of the Renaissance.
 But in addition to being home to some of the greatest artistic moments ever created, its architecture, fashion and culture will make you swoon.
 As small as this city is, though, you could spend days wandering Florence’s narrow streets, soaking in the skyline of charming terracotta rooftops while marveling at museums, and still not have enough time to experience everything it has to offer.

 My trip was quite quick (unfortunately) but my husband and I managed to walk 14 miles (thank you iPhone for calculating) and see nearly everything we hoped–even if it wasn’t in a true relaxed, Italian fashion.
 Here are my recommendations for the first day in Florence, Italy.